sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 }
 ```

+We can find back the info we saw just with a better presentation.

-It's a recording that the group `console-consumer-26549` which consumes the topic `WordsWithCountsTopic` has read until the offset `95` of its partition `0`.
+It's a message saying that the group `console-consumer-26549` which consumes the topic `mytopic1` has read until the offset `95` of its partition `11`.

+The four other fields leads to some questions, what does they mean?

+- `"version":1`: the version `0` contained only a `timestamp`, and is deprecated.
+- `"metadata":""`: a `String` provided by the offset committer to store additional info.
+- `"commitTimestamp":1501542796444`: the time in millis before the offsets where effectively commited across replicas (ie: the time of the commit request).
+- `"expireTimestamp":1501629196444`: `commitTimestamp` + `offsets.retention.minutes` (default: 1 day)

+If a consumer group is inactive during this period, and start after the expiration, the coordinator won't find any offsets and Kafka will rely on the consumer `auto.offset.reset` property, to know if it needs to start from `earliest` or `latest`.
+This is very important to know, to avoid some surprises.

-# Who sends messages inside ?
+# Who sends the messages?

 Who and when actually?